-If a planning application is not listed under Type I or Type 2, it could still be "called in" if it is particularly important or could have a big effect on the Park.
+If a planning application is not listed under Type I or Type 2, it could still be "called in" if it is particularly important or could have a big effect on the National Park.
 Planning applications are more likely to be "called in" by CNPA if because of their size, what they are, where they are, either on their own or in addition to other developments they:

-- I. Are either incompatible with, or have potential to make a significant contribution to, the aims of the Park; - 2.
-Affect nationally important natural and cultural heritage interests and/or sites; - Raise significant issues for the social and/or economic wellbeing of communities in the Park;
+- I. Are either incompatible with, or have potential to make a significant contribution to, the aims of the National Park; - 2.
+Affect nationally important natural and cultural heritage interests and/or sites;